 Our Chapters develop support and provide philanthropic leadership through their aspirational work.
 They are figureheads for the university in their areas of residence and help to nurture Lancaster's culture of philanthropy across the globe, by attending events and encouraging fellow alumni to follow in their footsteps and pledge their support to Lancaster University.
-They showcase the very important role that philanthropy is playing Lancaster University's continued success.
-The role of Chapter Presidents is an honorary position held by a Lancaster University supporter for 4 years.
+They showcase the very important role that philanthropy is playing in Lancaster University's continued success.
+The role of Chapter President is an honorary position held by a supporter for up to 4 years.

 President of the Hong Kong Philanthropic Chapter

 BSc Physic of the Environment 1976 and PhD Environmental Science 1981, Cartmel College

 I retired a few years ago and made a trip with my wife half-way round the world from Hong Kong to attend the University’s 50th anniversary celebration and gala dinner.
 Many fond and nostalgic memories came back of my formative years at Lancaster - a place to train the mind, exercise the body and bless the soul.
 Without rich parents or a student grant, it was a real challenge financially to complete my two degrees at Lancaster.

 Apart from having to work hard during term breaks to earn my keep, I was fortunate enough to be awarded scholarships from the University and the European Union to see me through those years of study and research in atmospheric science.
 In 1981, I returned home with a thankful heart to start a 30-year career as a weather scientist.

 Though back in Hong Kong, I have always maintained close contact with the University and provided advice on student matters.
 In 1986, local graduates began to lend support at the British Education Week to recruit new students to Lancaster.
 Later that same year, these devoted graduates formed an alumni association which is still active today.